AriFordsham/GHCWiki/internships/jan-stolarek.md

 - Does it make sense to create a separate flag for every Cmm optimisation I add?
 After all they are designed to work together
 - I need to remember to cerfully choose at which optimization levels my Cmm passes are enabled
 - Here's an interesting bit from `CoreToStg.lhs`: "a dead variable's stack slot (if it has one): should be stubbed to avoid space leaks"
+- During stack layout phase we generates stores of variables live across calls.
+This could lead to potentially unnecessary stores and loads.
+The question is whether we avoid that?
+If we do then how do that?

 ## Some interesting tickets